Hiking Vidova Gora on Brac, Croatia JetSettingFools.com

 Dominican Monastery on coastline in Bol, Brac, Croatia

 Beaches: Zlatni Rat is the beach to go to in Bol, but it isn’t the only one.
-There are beaches along the shore between the marina and Zlatni Rat.
-Beyond Zlatni Rat, there is a stretch of beautiful beaches designated as nude beaches.
+There are others along the shore between the marina and Zlatni Rat.
+Beyond Zlatni Rat, there is a stretch designated as nude beaches.

 Bol Town: There are many cafes along the Bol harbor to sip a coffee or beer while watching the fishermen tend to their nets.
 Stina Winery, located on the Bol waterfront, offers tours and tastes of local Croatian wines.